kassius/SimpleNoteIndex/README.md

 ## Features

 * Simple `index.php` and `stylesheet.css`.
+* You can even let only the `index.php` and it will embed the css inline.
 * Lets you list, edit and create MD formatted files.
 * Uses Parsedown + Parsedown Extra.